reeyan-afzal/NAVTTC_PCAP/README.md

-###  NAVICAT-PCAP Course All Task and Homework is uploaded here on this repository
+###  NAVTTC-PCAP Course All Task and Homework is uploaded here on this repository

 ##### Author - Reeyan Afzal